-Kawhi Leonard injures ankle, sits out overtime, but says he will play in Game 6
+Kawhi Leonard (sprained left ankle) game-time decision for Spurs-Rockets Game 6

 The San Antonio Spurs were without star forward Kawhi Leonard in crunch time of their Game 5 win over the Houston Rockets after Leonard rolled his ankle on a fluky play in the third quarter.
-Leonard, however, says he’ll be back for Game 6 on Thursday.
+The Spurs on Wednesday officially listed him as questionable for a potential closeout Game 6, and head coach Gregg Popovich termed his All-Star forward a game-time decision on Thursday afternoon:

+Coach Pop says Kawhi will be a game-time decision: "I want to take as much time as possible and see what he feels like."

 "Yeah, I'm gonna be able to play." -Kawhi Leonard (ankle) #NBAPlayoffs pic.twitter.com/ZXwGtqcQMa